brettkelly/bbedit-gist-maker/README.md

 Put the AppleScript (or a symlink to the AppleScript) in your `~/Library/Application Support/BBEdit/Scripts` directory.
 That will place 'Make BBEdit Gist' in your Scripts menu in BBEdit.
 The AppleScript expects the Python script to be in the same directory, so make sure it is.

+Next, make sure you populate the `github_user` and `github_pass` variables in `makeGist.py` with your Github username and password.
+This thing won't work otherwise (sry).

 ### Usage

 To use the Python program on its own, run it like this: